Skip to main content

 The Story Behind {P}eelOps

-Worked my way up.
+We worked our way up.
 Desktop support.
 Sysadmin.
 Security analyst.
 Eventually leading IT and security operations.
 Every step of the way, the same frustration: the tools that were supposed to help us were scattered across a dozen dashboards, each with its own login, its own interface, its own special way of doing things.

 Every vendor promised a "single pane of glass."
 Funny how we ended up with fifteen panes and a migraine.